tugascrown204/clean-code-templates/CONTRIBUTING.md

    ```bash
    git push origin feature/your-feature-name
    ```
-6. **Create a Pull Request:** Go to the original repository and create a pull request to merge your changes.
+6. **Create a Pull Request:** Navigate to the original repository and create a pull request to merge your changes.

 ## Guidelines
 - Ensure that your contributions align with the principles of clean code.